Locations:

 Can you eat fruit if you have diabetes?

 Yes!
-While fruit contains carbohydrates that your body processes into sugars, you need healthy carbs found in fruit to fuel your brain and red blood cells.
+While fruit contains carbohydrates that your body processes into sugars, you need healthy carbs found in fruit to help fuel your brain and red blood cells.
 And though fruit contains natural sugars, its high fiber content balances the sugars.

-Plus, fruit is packed with vitamins, minerals, fiber and antioxidants that may lower your risk of cancer and heart disease.
+Plus, fruit is packed with vitamins, minerals, fiber and antioxidants that may help lower your risk of cancer and heart disease.

 Best fruits for diabetes

 All fruits are good for you, even if you have diabetes.
-But consider using the glycemic index, a way to classify foods that contain carbohydrates and how quickly they may raise your blood sugar, to help you make the best choices.
+But consider using the glycemic index — a way to classify foods that contain carbohydrates and how quickly they may raise your blood sugar — to help you make the best choices.

 Advertisement

 “Eat the rainbow.
-Different colors of fruits and vegetables have different vitamins, minerals and antioxidants,” says Patton.
+Different colors of fruits and vegetables have different vitamins, minerals and antioxidants,” shares Patton.
 “To get all the good stuff, look for a ROYGBIV of fruits and veggies — from red strawberries to deep purple blackberries and all the colors in between.”

 Fruits to avoid with diabetes